christopherdebeer/TypedFunc/README.md

 **Setup for Both Bowser & NodeJS**

-You need to specify your preference of convention before using `new TypedFunc()` by doing the following:
+You need to specify your preference of convention before using `TypedFunc()` by doing the following:

 	TypedFunc({
 		errors: "Throw", // either "Throw" or "Node"